-Join J. Scott Giaquinta for an in-depth discussion in this video Using the Group, Wave, and Mapping editors, part of Up and Running with KONTAKT 5.
+Join J. Scott Giaquinta for an in-depth discussion in this video Using the Group, Wave, and Mapping editors, part of Learning KONTAKT 5.

 - We're gonna get into some deeper instrument editing now.
 To demonstrate this more effectively, I'm gonna load a simple drum loop and show you how it works.
 Let's audition this and see what it sounds like. (drum beat music) All right, so let's drag this over.
 All right, now I can play this with my keyboard. (upbeat music) Okay, so let's edit this instrument.
 Here in the edit view, you'll notice a bunch of windows and controls come up, don't be intimidated.
 I know it looks complex but I'm gonna help you break it down so that you can understand it a little better.

 Right here, a few buttons that are across the top of the group editor: it's instrument options, group editor, mapping editor, wave editor and script editor.
 The only two buttons that we're gonna dive into are the mapping editor and the wave editor.
 First, I like to draw your attention to the brown pane below, this is the group editor.
 Right now we only have one sample loaded into one zone in one group.
 We can control parameters in the group editor like tuning, volume and pan. (upbeat music) (upbeat music) (upbeat music) You can also reverse the direction of the sample.